 This post may contain affiliate links.
 For more information, read my disclosure policy.

-This post is a super resource all about cocoa powder in baking.
+This post is a super resource all about cocoa powder for baking.
 If you’ve ever wondered why some recipes call for different kinds of cocoa powder, I am answering all of your questions in this post.
 Learn the difference between them, when you should use each kind and when you can substitute one for another.

 Table of Contents

 - What is Cocoa Powder?

 - Can I Substitute Dutch-Process Cocoa for Natural Cocoa Powder?

 - Cocoa Powder Substitutions